-We put our names into a Santa hat and the order in which they were drawn out determined the order in which we'd receive a gift from the pile.
+We put our names into a Santa hat, and the order they were drawn out determined the sequence in which we'd receive a gift from the pile.
 And to ensure impartiality, Santa's little helper, my two-and-half-year-old niece, selected and handed out the Kringle gifts.

 The Modern Spirit of Xmas

 I wasn't impressed with this modern Kringle.
 "The spirit of Xmas is giving and receiving," I argued, "not stealing!"
-But the majority of the family, including my teenage son, overruled my objections—though he was less enthusiastic when his name was drawn second.
+But the majority of the family, including my teenage son, overruled my objections—though he was less enthusiastic when his name was drawn second on the list.

-Later I checked with other family and friends, and it seems thieving Kris Kringle is not a modern phenomenon.
-My cousins, who have many kids between them, have been doing it for over twenty years to cap the cost of Xmas presents.
+I later learned from other West Australian family and friends that thieving Kris Kringle is not a modern phenomenon.
+My cousins, who have many kids between them, have been doing it for over twenty years to cap the cost of Xmas.
 One of my cousins admitted to being a keen stealer and swapper of gifts.
-And my dear old aunt said she was delighted with her Kringle gift this Xmas, a fondue set!
+And my dear old aunt said she was delighted with her latest Xmas Kringle gift, a fondue set!

 Call me Ebenezer, but I still say bah humbug!
 However, respecting the majority, I grudgingly accept nowadays the spirit of Xmas is giving, receiving and stealing—at least when it comes to Kris Kringles.

-And when all's said and done, after opening the gifts, the real spirit of Xmas begins.
-It's the time spent with family and friends, as it was when I was a boy (and didn't know it), and especially now that I'm a middle-aged dad, watching the years with my boy fly by like Xmases past.
+And when all's said and done, the real spirit of Xmas is not the gifts.
+It's the time spent with family and friends, though I didn't realise this when I was a boy.
+But I do now, as a middle-aged dad, watching the years with my boy fly by like Xmases past.

 N.B.
-You might like to read this memoir piece I wrote and published on Tall And True in 2018, Sixteen Xmas Memories.
+You might like to read this memoir piece I wrote and shared on Tall And True in 2018, Sixteen Xmas Memories.